aric-hamburg/brown-bag-sessions/README.md

 ## Bisherige Vorträge

+- 17.06.2021, Sebastian Hugl/Bastian July (GoodIP): How AI-driven patent evaluation is the future way to minimise risks and save costs: Learn how you can detect and mitigate risks in your patent portfolio
 - 10.06.2021, Dr. Florian Vogt (IKS Hamburg): Multiphysics effect modeling with AI
 - 08.06.2021, Rolf Feichtenbeiner (DFKI)/Barbara Lippa (Bundesverband Deutscher Berufsförderungswerke): KI für Inklusion in der Arbeitswelt.
 Einblicke in das Projekt KI.ASSIST
 - 03.06.2021, Wolfram Wingerath (Baqend GmbH): What you say is what you get - Handfree Coding in 2021